mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

    connect to (equivalent to the authority-form of the request-target of CONNECT requests; see Section 3.2.3 of {{!I-D.ietf-httpbis-messaging}})

-A CONNECT request that does not confirm to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.
+A CONNECT request that does not conform to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.

 The forwarding stays active as long as the respective stream is open.
 Forwarding